inmerso/key-note/key-note.md

     nmap -sn 192.168.1.0/24

 ## Increase sudo password timeout

-If you like to increase timeout of sudo session in terminal, to say 4 hours,
+If you like to increase timeout of sudo session in terminal, to say 4 hours (240 minutes), type:
-type:

     sudo visudo